Baroque chess: Rococo

-Rococo is a species of Baroque that is played on a 10×10 board for the purposes of captures, but on the inner 8×8 square just inside it for the purpose of movement.
+Rococo was invented by Peter Aronson and David Howe in 2002.
+It is a species of Baroque that is played on a 10×10 board for the purposes of captures, but on the inner 8×8 square just inside it for the purpose of movement.
 To put it another way, the outer perimeter of squares can only be entered as a result of a capturing maneuver.
 In addition to the traditional Baroque pieces, Rococo has an Advancer piece that moves like a queen, but captures the enemy piece it has run up next to, stopping just short of the piece taken.
 As is usual for most pieces of the Baroque family, the Advancer will not enter into the space vacated by the captured piece, it merely runs up to it, and stops short by 1 square.
 Unlike the game of Renaissance described above, Rococo has a similarly named Swapper piece that moves like a queen, but trades places with the enemy it runs up to, a full queen's move away.
 The Rococo Swapper has the unusual property of self-destructing at will, in lieu of moving, provided it is not at the same time immobilized, with the effect of taking one enemy piece alongside it.
 What sets Rococo apart from Baroque the most is the way the pawns work; they are called cannonball pawns and move like a king, stepping 1 square in all directions, or leap over any adjacent piece (friend or foe).
 The only way that they can effect capture is by leaping, and landing on the enemy piece.
 They cannot capture like a king does.
 Cannonball pawns can be promoted into other pieces when they reach the other side of the board.

 The pawn formations unique to the parent game, Baroque, already significantly different from traditional chess, are not seen in Rococo.
 Instead, Rococo's cannonball pawns seem to hang away from enemy pieces by two or three squares, rarely coming into contact with each other without advance preparation.
 In both chess and Baroque, however, fine nuances in maneuvering are made possible by locking positions together, made concrete by the establishment of well-defined pawn structures.
 This sort of thing is lacking in Rococo.